 - Dizziness or fainting

-An injection of epinephrine should always be used in a situation when this condition occurs.
-If you do not have access to epinephrine, go to an emergency room as soon as possible.
-The effects are fatal if not treated properly.
+An injection of epinephrine should be used in a situation when this anaphylaxis occurs.
+If you don’t have access to epinephrine, go to an emergency room as soon as possible.
+The effects of anaphylaxis are fatal if not treated properly.
 Epinephrine expires after a year, so make sure to update your prescription immediately when the expiration date is near.

 How Anaphylaxis Occurs

 Your immune system may overreact when you are allergic to a substance by releasing chemicals that cause allergy symptoms.
-These symptoms typically occur in one part of your body, but some people are susceptible to more than one area.
+These symptoms typically occur in one part of your body, however, some people are susceptible to more than one area.
 When anaphylaxis occurs, the immune system releases chemicals that make your body go into shock.
-Your breathing is blocked because your blood pressure drops immensely, as well as your airways narrowing.
-As it sounds, these effects can have a huge impact on a person and can lead to life-threatening conditions.
+Your breathing is blocked because your blood pressure drops drastically, as well as your airways swell which causes them to narrow.
+These effects can have a huge impact on a person and can lead to life-threatening conditions if not addressed immediately.